 And of course, be safe when you are taking your photos!

-Can you do Angels Landing and the Narrows in one day?
+Can You Do Angels Landing and the Narrows in One Day?

 Yes, it’s possible.
-But it’s vary rare that people do this.
+But it’s very rare that people do this.
 It would total around 10 miles of hiking in one day, much of which is slow hiking due to the water in the Narrows and the Hog’s Back on Angels Landing.

-Another issue is your Narrows gear — you’ll have to carry it with you for Angels Landing because you won’t have the time to take the shuttle back to the Visitor Center to return your gear and then back into the canyon for Angels Landing.
+Another issue is your Narrows gear — you’ll have to carry it with you for Angels Landing because you won’t have the time to take the shuttle back to the visitor center to return your gear and then back into the canyon for Angels Landing.

 If you tried this, it would probably be best to do Angels Landing first because 1) there’s more shade in the morning, and 2) your Narrows gear won’t be wet and heavy.
 Also, rather than carry your gear across the Hog’s Back, you can do what some people do and leave your backpack at Scout Landing and trust that no one will steal it.